ymonno/PolarDenDem/README.md

 135  &nbsp; 0<br>

 ### Denoising
-Set the noise-level parameter to be used to control denoising power.
+Set the noise-level parameter to be used to control denoising power.<br>
-For MPFA denoising, noise-level for (G channel data) being used: sigma_g In the code, we provide the noise-level parameter for high noise-level conditions.
+For MPFA denoising, noise-level for (G channel data) being used: sigma_g<br>
+In the code, we provide the noise-level parameter for high noise-level conditions.

 #### Output
-Demosaicked-denoised monochrome images for each polarization direction: Dem_0, Dem_45, Dem_90, Dem_135
+Demosaicked-denoised monochrome images for each polarization direction: Dem_0, Dem_45, Dem_90, Dem_135<br>
-Stokes parameter images derived from the demosaicked-denoised images: Dem_S0, Dem_S1, Dem_S2, Dem_DoP, Dem_AoP
+Stokes parameter images derived from the demosaicked-denoised images: Dem_S0, Dem_S1, Dem_S2, Dem_DoP, Dem_AoP<br>
 CSV file containing PSNR values and angle RMSE for Table 2 in the paper

 ### - demo_color.m